 The Rev. John E. Denaro

-The Rev. John E. Denaro began his ministry as Priest-in-Charge at St. Ann and the Holy Trinity on March 1, 2011.
+rinity on March 1, 2011, and was called as Rector in June 2013.
 His arrival to Brooklyn and the Episcopal Diocese of Long Island follows nearly two decades of service in parishes in the Diocese of New York, including Calvary/St. George’s, Christ and St. Stephen’s, St. Edward the Martyr, St. Mark’s in-the-Bowery, and Holy Apostles–all in Manhattan–and Grace Church, Middletown.

 In addition to his experience in parish ministry, Fr.
 Denaro worked in the church communications realm, as a video producer at Trinity Church on Wall Street and, most recently, as the Church Relations Officer for Episcopal Migration Ministries (EMM), the refugee resettlement arm of the Episcopal Church.
 His efforts over eight years at EMM supported parishes and communities throughout the U.S. to respond at a local level to global needs, which he will continue to pursue with the people of St. Ann’s.